-The word 'fiduciary' is one you'll come across often when looking into financial matters, investment management, and retirement planning, but many don't know what a fiduciary is, what they do, or how they help you with your money.
+The word 'fiduciary' is one you'll come across often when looking into financial matters, investment management, and retirement planning.
+However, many don't know what a fiduciary is, what they do, or how they help you with your money.
+If you are unsure of what a fiduciary is and what they do, keep reading to learn more.

 What is a Fiduciary?